NethermindEth/Forta-Agents/Benqi-Agents/Large-Mint-Burn/README.md

 ## Test Data

 There are no transactions including large Mints/Burns on PGL contract.
 We have deployed a PoC contract to emit the monitored events.
-The agent behaviour can be verified with the following test transactions (Avalanche testnet):
+The bot behaviour can be verified with the following test transactions (Avalanche testnet):

 > note that `provideHandleTransaction` inputs in the default export of `agent.ts` need to be changed to use `TESTNET_PGL_CONTRACT` instead of `PGL_CONTRACT`.

 - 0x23cef6f0235e7e8366632ed13a70207d289e1c18bdbe358b2d1bc6ca886ab09d (`Mint` with regular amounts - no Finding generated).